 Once you have removed the tick from your pet keep a watchful eye on your dog or cat.
 The site is prone to inflammation and infection.
 An over-the-counter antibiotic ointment can gently rubbed onto the site as a prevention.

-The official start of tick season will soon be here.
-I hope these tips help keep your dogs and cats safe.
+The official start of tick season has started.
+I hope these tips keep your pets safe.

 You’ll also enjoy: 5 Essential Oils For Your Dog’s Health